alliums/janya-ragas/README.md

 # janya-ragas
 854 Carnatic Janya Ragas expressed in the form of interval ratios, in .scl files.
-Data brutally appropriated from wikipedia and, as of yet, not closely inspected.

 # Several big issues!
 The vast majority of the files are usable.